 Video Background & Embedded Videos

-This web design trend is likely here to stay as Internet continue to get faster with fibre and 4G networks.
+This web design trend is likely to stay as the Internet continues to get faster with fibre and 4G networks.
 A picture is worth a thousand words, so a video must be more.
 What’s more convincing than showing your products or services in action with videos?
 More and more websites are now featuring full-page background videos and embedded videos on their sites.
 We’ve done it, too, to showcase our clients’ fleet of heavy machinery and fine-dining restaurant.
 That being said, the potential drawback is increased page load time.
-The reason being, background videos load and play automatically and embedded videos often pre-load to prevent pauses.
+The reason being, background videos load and play automatically, and embedded videos often pre-load to prevent pauses.
 Search engines such as Google penalizes slow websites and rank them lower than competitors.
-We are able to get away with it because we know how to optimize for speed, and we use premium hosting.
+We can get away with it because we know how to optimize for speed, and we use premium hosting.

 Tabs, Accordions & Flip Boxes

-Tabs and accordions are also very efficient way of utilizing limited page spaces.
+Tabs and accordions are also a very efficient way of utilizing limited page spaces.
 For example, in web stores, you’ll often see tabs and accordions used to separate product information such as specifications and reviews.
-Flip boxes, on the other hand, allow users to interact with webpages to reveal certain information, such as pricing.
+On the other hand, Flip boxes allow users to interact with web pages to reveal certain information, such as pricing.
 They are usually animated to catch people’s attention.
 It’s not hard to see why these became trends in web design, but they have their drawbacks.
-Even though Google is capable of indexing them, just as previously mentioned, contents that are hidden initially are likely discounted for ranking purpose.
+Even though Google can index them, just as previously mentioned, contents that are hidden initially are likely discounted for ranking purposes.

 This is an example of tabs.
 Accordions are similar to tabs, but displayed vertically.